omearamike/RubyonRails_WebApp/README.md

-# ONe Month Rails
+# Ruby on Rails WebApp from the One Month Rails Tutorial

-This is the simple application for one moneth rails to teach yourself Ruby on rails
+This is the simple application from the 'One Month Rails' to teach yourself Ruby on rails online tutorial course.

-by michael o meara
+# Key Technologies
+- Ruby on Rails
+- MYSQL
+- Command Line